ChrisAxt/Dentistimo-Time-Slot-Generator/README.md

 `Connected to Mqtt broker successfully`<br>
 `Subscribed to /Team5/Dentistimo/GenerateTimeSlots successfully`

-The booking handler is now ready to proceed your requests.
+The tome slot generator is now ready to process your requests.